Chris1320/SetupGuides/Operating Systems/Fedora Workstation/Fedora Workstation.md

 ## Customization Done

 And with that, you have a fully customized Fedora Workstation installation.
+You can now remove the `~/Temp/SetupGuides-dotfiles` directory if you want to free up some space.

 You can now enjoy your new operating system with all the tools and applications you need.
 Every person has their own preferences, so feel free to explore and customize your system further to suit your needs.